openUC2/openUC2.github.io/docs/01_Toolboxes/02_DiscoveryElectronics/05_spectrometer.md

 If you find this project beneficial, please star this repository, follow us on Twitter, and cite our webpage in your work!

----

-This revised documentation provides a clearer, more detailed, and educational approach to understanding and building the openUC2 Spectrometer.
-The structure is improved for better readability, and additional theoretical background enhances the educational value.